spulec/django-file-keeper/README.md

 $ pip install django-file-keeper
 ```

-In your django settings file, add the following variables so that file-keeper know which s3 bucket to use and what keys it should use to access it.
+In your django settings file, set the following variables so that file-keeper know which s3 bucket to use and what keys it should use to access it.

 *   FILE_KEEPER_ACCESS_KEY
 *   FILE_KEEPER_SECRET_KEY